Normal Testosterone Levels In Men: The Definitive Guide

 It is a well-researched fact that testosterone levels tend to fall with age (3).

 Although this drop is more likely a result of a man’s behavioral and health changes rather than of aging itself (4), accounting for age provides a more accurate measure towards what range you should aim for.

 Most labs don’t break down the reference range based on age, but luckily we have access to a few studies that have done just that:

 Mean Plasma Sex Hormone Levels in Healthy Men By Age (5)

 Total Testosterone (ng/dL)

 The above data has been extracted from Androgens And The Aging Male, a textbook authored by two prime researchers in the area of male hormones and endocrinology (B.J.
 Oddens and A. Vermeulen).

-In February of 2016 I was 24 years old and my total testosterone levels were at 564 ng/dL.
+In February of 2016 I was 24 years old and my total testosterone level was 564 ng/dL.
 According to the data above, my levels were closer to the average for men more than twice my age (55-65 year olds).

-In another study found in the same textbook, a different team of researchers broke down average testosterone levels in 5-year age increments and ran a percentile analysis whereby we can compare the top 5% and bottom 5% of testosterone levels within each age bracket.
+In another study found in the same textbook, a different team of researchers broke down average testosterone levels in 5-year age increments and ran a percentile analysis whereby they compared the top 5% and bottom 5% of testosterone levels within each age bracket.